oemof/oemof-solph/doc/installation_and_setup.rst

 If you have Python 3 installed
 ---------------------------------

 As oemof is designed as a Phyton-module it is mandatory to have Python 3 installed.
-If you already have Python 3 you can install oemof by using pip.
 It is highly recommended to use a virtual environment.
-See this `tutorial
-<https://docs.python.org/3/tutorial/venv.html>`_ for more help.
-Run the following code in your python environment:
+See this `tutorial <https://docs.python.org/3/tutorial/venv.html>`_ for more help or see the sections below.
+If you already have a Python 3 environment you can install oemof using pip:

 .. code:: console

-  pip3 install oemof
+  pip install oemof

 If you do not yet have pip installed, see section "Required Python packages" below for further help.